Stay Connected

 Participants must be…

-Each week participants will receive a link to a prerecorded video (ranging from 20-60 mins each week) to watch in advance.
+Each week participants will receive a link to a prerecorded video (ranging from 20-60 mins) to watch in advance.

 Introduction to the many forms of public art.
 What is public art?
 And what are the different ways that public art is funded today?